philflav/geotest/README.md

 # geotest

-Using Meteor to build a geolocation app.
+Using Meteor to build a geolocation app using google api.

+THis app is a variation on http://meteorcapture.com/how-to-create-a-reactive-google-map/

-Uses Meteor 1.2 rc 7
+Uses Meteor 1.2 rc 7 - but that is not strictly necessary.

+Packages:
 meteor add dburles:google-maps   for Google API package